 “I love my school, I love my community and I LOVE my house”

-and was quickly offered the position.
-A few months later, she and her husband, Mike, flew from Georgia
+and was quickly offered the position, she and her husband, Mike, flew from Georgia to look at

 new assignment at Schriever Air Force Base, just outside of Colorado Springs.
 A bit of serendipity stepped